pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 10).
 Model Building using Logistic Regression model from sklearn linear_model and model evaluation metrics accuracy_score, classification_report, confusion_matrix

 Key insight after the Logistic Regression model with training through train_test_split:

+11).
+Feature Scaling the input feature
+     Logistic Regression is sensitive to the scale of the input features.

+i).
+Using StandardScaler for feature scaling
+Key insight after the Logistic Regression model with training through using feature scaling StandardScaler:

+ii).
+Using MinMaxScaler from sklearn.preprocessing
+Key insight after the Logistic Regression model with training through using feature scaling MinMaxScaler: